SubZeroX9/Blood-Bank-System/README.md

 4. Use the appropriate buttons to add a donation or withdrawals and emergency withdrawals (Only accessable to account with sufficient permissions (admin, technician)).
 5. Use the dashboard to view the current status of the blood bank (Only accessable to account with sufficient permissions (admin, technician)).
 6. Use the report feature to generate PDF reports of all the records and inventory (Only accessable to account with sufficient permissions (admin, research student)).
+7. Use the feedback feature to enter a website with a questionnaire (Only accessable to account with sufficient permissions (admin, donor)).
+8. Use the donation questionnaire to see if the blood donor needs to be rejected (Only accessable to account with sufficient permissions (admin, tech)).

 ## Contributing